How to prevent book pages from turning yellow?

-Here are a few easy tips to prevent your treasured book pages from turning yellow.
+Here are a few easy tips to prevent book pages from turning yellow:

 Indeed, your books dislike sunlight.
 The UV rays present in the light prompt and encourage the action of the oxidation process.
 This oxidation, in turn, intensifies the process of yellowing and fades away the beautiful covers of your books.
 Hence, always pick a perfect corner that has limited sunlight access to store your books.

-Books and wooden cupboards have a unique technique called "off-gassing," the process that helps them to release the harmful gases that damage them.
-So your books do try to keep themselves clean.
-However, they require enough space to perform these activities.
+Books and wooden cupboards have a unique technique called "off-gassing," the process that helps them to release the harmful gasses that damage them; they require enough space to perform these activities.
 That is why leave a minimum of 3 inches distance between the back end of your books and the shelf.
 Make the storing more comfortable!

 We usually follow a random order to store our books.
 At times the sequels collection together or the author collections together.
 But, mixing the already yellow books with new ones promotes their coloring process.
 Hence, separate the previously pale books from good books and store them on different shelves or boxes to avoid further damage.